AlexBanks97/itu-canteen-cli/README.md

 ## Usage:

-The script takes up to 3 arguments: Username and Password, which are required, and then "--headless" for headless mode.
+The script takes 1 optional argument `--headless`, which determines whether or not the script will run headless or not.

 Normal:
-`$ python canteen-scraper.py username password`
+`$ python canteen-scraper.py`

 Headless:
-`$ python canteen-scraper.py username password --headless`
+`$ python canteen-scraper.py --headless`

+You will then be prompted to enter your username and password (ITU credentials).